ipchyale/lmlproc/README.md

 # genome_2021
-processing scripts for 2021-2022 measurement of photographic paper collection (the "genome")

 0.

---Measurement files added to "genome_2021" in "lml" Dropbox folder

 SERVER = "\IPCH1-872004-YWCPCH\Labs\LML\LML_collection\major_studies\texture\LML Collection"
+DCFILE = "binder_flags_Crockett.xlsx"
+JDFILE = "20211221 Issues and Notes.xlsx"
+ACFILE = "Darkroom papers (to be processed).xlsx"

+-- Measurement files added to "genome_2021" in "lml" Dropbox folder

---Texture files added to SERVER
+-- Texture files added to SERVER

---"binder_flags_Crockett.xlsx" added to "flags" inside "genome_2021"
+-- DCFILE added to "flags" inside "genome_2021"

---"20211221 Issues and Notes.xlsx" added to SERVER and then subsequently to "flags"
+-- JDFILE added to SERVER and then subsequently to "flags"

---"Darkroom papers (to be processed).xlsx" added to "flags" from a removable drive Austin was using
+-- ACFILE added to "flags" from a removable drive Austin was using

+1.